-Some library databases provide direct access to full text articles, while others contain just the citation information (year, author, title, journal title, volume, issue and page numbers) and the abstract.
+Some library databases provide direct access to full text articles, while others contain just publication details (such as year, author, title, journal title, volume, issue and page numbers) and usually the abstract.
 Some databases are a mixture of both types.

-Luckily, most of these databases include a TiUfinder button.
-The TiUfinder enables you to connect directly from a database record to the full-text article, if available through the TiU library.
+Databases that don't include full text (or only for part of the records) require a few more steps to get access to the item you want.
+In such databases you have to use the 'TiUfinder', which enables you to connect directly from a database record to the full-text article, if available through the TiU library.
 The TiUfinder will also tell you if the library holds the article in print.
-Notice that in a library database the TiUfinder ❶ looks a bit fancier than in Google Scholar:
+Notice that in a library database the TiUfinder ❶ looks a bit fancier than in Google Scholar.

-If the university library subscribes to the journal, two things can happen.
+If the TiU library subscribes to the journal, two things can happen.